wp-plugins/xili-language/readme.txt

 = Roadmap =

-* Improved documentation for template tags and functions - [started here](http://dev.xiligroup.com/?cat=393&lang=en_us&post_type=xilifunctions).
+* Improved documentation for template tags and functions - [started here in xili wiki](http://wiki.xiligroup.org).
-* Delivery of a *premium* version (with powerful features and attractive fees) packaged with professional service and support.
+* Delivery of a *premium* services kit (with powerful features and attractive fees) packaged with professional training and support.

 == Installation ==